 If you think you are in any danger (mentally or physically), it’s important to immediately get help.
 Find a friend you trust, talk to a professional, or call the National Dating Abuse Hotline.

-There are many different kinds of abuse including emotional, physical, verbal, sexual, financial, and cultural.
+There are many different kinds of abuse including emotional abuse, physical, verbal, sexual, financial, and cultural.
 It’s important to learn what distinguishes normal, healthy arguments with abuse, and to identify the warning signs of abuse.
 It’s crucial to understand that relationships that show one or even a few of these signs may not really be abusive.
 In some cases, those familiar with abusive relationships may have a hard time identifying their own abusive behaviors, or ending abusive relationships.
 Talking to a professional is the most official way to diagnose your relationship.

 Trying to hold power over someone in a relationship, no matter how much, whether it be through restricting their autonomy, enforcing a “my way or the highway” approach, or undermining their goals and progress, never ends well for either in the relationship.
 Marriages in which both partners allow and accept the influence of their counterparts tend to be more successful, healthier, and happier.